 Hello.
 My name is Jason, and I’m a little bit basic… and that’s okay.

-I feel like this time of year has gotten a bad rap over the past few years, but enough is enough.
+I feel like this time of the year has taken a lot of flak recently, but enough is enough.
 It’s not autumn’s fault that it looks great on camera.
 There’s a reason why you’re reading these words on your screen, and not watching me recite this article live.
 Much like people, some seasons are just more photogenic than others.

-The stereotypes are plentiful and people are quick to label you as soon as you express an affinity for any hallmarks of the season, but I’ve decided to stand up for the fall!
+Stereotypes are plentiful when it comes to fall.
+People are quick to label you as soon as you express an affinity for any hallmarks of the season, but I’ve decided to stand up for autumn!
 These are the reasons why I’m #thankful for this time of year.

-I know denim-on-denim has been labelled as the “Canadian tuxedo,” but let’s be honest with each other, flannel is the real uniform of Canada.
+I know denim-on-denim has been labelled as the “Canadian tuxedo,” but let’s be honest with each other, flannel is the true uniform of Canada.
 According to Google, “Lumberjack Chic” is officially no longer in fashion.
-Those are the opinions of fashion experts though and I’m a random guy on the internet, so you know whose opinion is more credible (hint: it’s mine).
+Those are the opinions of fashion experts though, and I’m a random guy on the internet, so you know whose opinion is more credible (hint: it’s mine).

-There’s a reason why oversized, padded shoulders have never made a return to our daily wardrobes, but flannel just seems to keep coming back around.
+There’s a reason why oversized, padded shoulders have never made a return to our daily wardrobes, but flannel keeps coming back around.
 Not only is it comfortable, but it’s also pretty darn functional!
-Also, it’s fantastic for camouflaging stains if you’re a sloppy eater, or the parent or significant other of one or more other sloppy eaters.
+Repetitive prints are perfect for hiding stains if you or someone you’re close with is a sloppy eater.
+Plus, you can enjoy the added benefit of not being subjected to all the unoriginal, “I can’t see you” jokes that come with wearing a camo print.
 Dress it up, or dress it down.
 Tuck it in for a night out, or roll up the sleeves and get to work!

-If any fall trend has gone the way of the Fonz and jumped the shark, it has to be Pumpkin Spice.
-What started as a kitschy, seasonal flavouring trend, has morphed into a seemingly unstoppable monster.
-I’ll be the first to admit it’s gone a little bit too far at this point.
+If any fall trend has gone the way of the Fonz and ‘jumped the shark’, it has to be Pumpkin Spice.
+What started as a kitschy, seasonal flavouring trend has morphed into a seemingly unstoppable monster.
+I’ll be the first to admit it has gone a little bit too far at this point.

 I’ll admit it, my favourite colour is fall.
 There, I said it.
 I regret nothing!
 Seriously though, autumn is a great metaphor for life.
 Just like leaves, we all start out as tiny little buds.
-With the proper nourishment, we grow up strong and healthy.
-Eventually, we start to get a little bit dried out and wrinkly, but, if you take a step back, you’ll realize that’s also when we’re at our most beautiful.
-The only difference is that I’ve never seen any leaves drop from the trees three times a night to use the bathroom in autumn.
+With the proper nourishment, we grow up to be strong and healthy.
+Eventually we start to get a little bit dried out and wrinkly, but if you take a step back you’ll realize that’s also when we’re at our most beautiful.
+The only difference is that leaves don’t fall from the tree three times a night to go to the bathroom.

 Where was I going with that thought again?
 Never mind, it doesn’t matter.
 The point is that you shouldn’t feel bad about getting outside to admire the fall colours.
-As long as you’re not carefully arranging leaves on the ground to create the perfect spectrum of colour for a picture you’re going to post online alongside the thousands of other images of leaves on the ground arranged in the perfect spectrum, you’re okay in my books.
+As long as you’re not carefully arranging leaves on the ground to create the perfect spectrum for a picture you plan on posting online alongside the thousands of other images of leaves on the ground arranged in the perfect spectrum, you’re okay in my books.